psu-oit/django-downtime/README.md

 Management Commands
 -------------------

-There are two managment commands, one to take a project down and one to set it back up.
+There are two managment commands, one to take a project down `python manage.py downtime_start` and one to set it back up `python manage.py downtime_end`.

+What happens internally when calling `python manage.py downtime_start`?

+This sets a start date time and mark is as enabled.
+We call this "deployment mode", ususally called before running a deployment script.

+What happens internally when calling `python manage.py downtime_end`?

+This sets a end date time to all records that has a start date time and no end date time set and are marked as enabled.
+We call this "closing deployment mode", ususally called after running a deployment script.